elan-ev/accessibility-and-usability/README.md

 - Please make sure the author allows making the report public
 - Please make sure to provide proper author information
 - Please make sure to not name users collaborating in tests or specifically ask them for permission to make their names public.

+The reports should preferably be in PDF or Markdown format.